Taxation of international executives

 Both residents and non-residents are subject to Canadian income tax on any net gains realized from the disposition in a calendar year of Taxable Canadian Property (“TCP”).
 This term is defined in the Income Tax Act (Canada) and includes:

-Non-residents are also subject to a Canadian withholding tax, which must be deducted and remitted to the CRA by the purchaser (whether a resident or a non-resident of Canada), equal to either 25 percent or 50 percent (depending whether income or a capital gain was realized on the sale) of the gross sales proceeds within 30 days from the end of the month in which the disposition is closed, unless the non-resident vendors obtain tax clearance certificates from the CRA (and from the MRQ in respect of the sale of Taxable Canadian Property located in Québec) to base the withholding tax on their net gains from the dispositions and pay that tax to the CRA (and to the MRQ in respect of the disposition of Taxable Canadian Property located in Québec).
-Any withholding tax paid by the non-resident may be claimed on their Canadian tax return against their final tax liability determined on that return and any excess withholding tax should be refunded by the CRA following the assessment of the return.
+Non-residents are also subject to a Canadian withholding tax, which must be deducted and remitted to the CRA by the purchaser (whether a resident or a non-resident of Canada), equal to either 25 percent or 50 percent (depending whether income or a capital gain was realized on the sale) of the gross sales proceeds within 30 days from the end of the month in which the disposition is closed, unless the non-resident vendors obtain tax clearance certificates from the CRA (and from Revenu Québec in respect of the sale of Taxable Canadian Property located in Québec) to base the withholding tax on their net gains from the dispositions and pay that tax to the CRA (and to Revenu Québec in respect of the disposition of Taxable Canadian Property located in Québec).
+Any withholding tax paid by the non-resident may be claimed on their Canadian tax returns against their final tax liability determined on those returns and any excess withholding tax should be refunded by the CRA (or by Revenu Québec in respect of any Québec tax returns) following the assessment of those returns.

 When a taxpayer disposes of personal-use property that has an adjusted cost base or proceeds of disposition of more than CAD1,000, capital gains or losses may be recognized.
 Capital gains must be reported from such dispositions.
 However, deductions are usually not available for capital losses unless the items disposed of belong to a restrictive class of assets known as “listed personal property”, which consists of artworks, coins, stamps, jewelry and rare folios, manuscripts and books.